 Elemental tungsten is often produced in a powdered form so there is a theoretical risk of acute toxicity from inhaling the substance in this form or from machine wear/artillery disruption, although there are no reports of this form of acute poisoning.

 Chronic tungsten poisoning

-- Tungsten may be implicated in cases of pulmonary fibrosis due to hard metal lung disease.
+- Tungsten may be implicated in cases of pulmonary fibrosis due to hard-metal lung disease.
 This giant cell interstitial pneumonitis is contracted from inhaling the dust formed from the manufacture, utilisation or maintenance of hard metal, a material composed of tungsten carbide and cobalt.
-However, it appears that the vast majority of the toxicity is attributable to the effects of cobalt on respiratory tissues in susceptible individuals.
+It may be that the majority of the toxicity is attributable to the effects of cobalt on respiratory tissues in susceptible individuals.

 - Tungsten was introduced in America as an environmentally-friendly alternative to lead in the manufacture of bullets for the military.
 In certain circumstances - eg, low pH, low oxygen concentration, the presence of iron - it can dissolve.
 There is a potential for leakage into soil and drinking water.
 Animal research suggests that long-term exposure can be carcinogenic but more research is needed to determine whether this is relevant to humans.